Siege of Nishapur (1755): Background

 In 1750–1751, Ahmad Shah invaded Khorasan in his first campaign.
 However he failed to overcome the defenses of Nishapur, retreating in the winter of 1751, facing heavy casualties.
 Ahmad Shah began preparing for a second campaign beginning in 1754.
 During this time, Nishapur was besieged by Alam Khan, a former Afsharid viceroy.
 Upon hearing that Ahmad Shah began his campaign to Khorasan, Alam Khan's army completely dispersed, while the Camesgazak Kurds completely defected to Ahmad Shah and his army.

 Ahmad Shah began his campaign in May 1754.
 Afghan forces departed from Herat and made for Tun.
-Sardar Jahan Khan and Nasir Khan of Kalat were further dispatched to devastate the countrysie.
+Sardar Jahan Khan and Nasir Khan of Kalat were further dispatched to devastate the countryside.
 Following this, they marched against the governor of Tabas, Ali Murad Khan, and battled against him in what Singh describes as one of the most bloodiest battles in Persian history.
 The battle remained indecisive until Ali Murad Khan was killed and the Persian army was routed.

 With their opposition defeated, Tabas and Tun were conquered in between June—July 1754 by the Afghans.
 The Afghan armies continued their march unto Mashhad, arriving and besieging the city on 23 July.
 The siege protracted until the Afsharids submitted to Ahmad Shah on 1 December 1754.
 On the 4th, Ahmad Shah's name was read in the sermon, acknowledging his suzerainty over the Afsharids.

 With their victory, the territories of Torshiz, Bakharz, Jam, Khaf, and Turbat-e Haidari were annexed by the Durranis.
 Following his victory over the Afsharids, Ahmad Shah began his march on Nishapur in the spring of 1755.